AssTractionHero/cytube/docs/gdrive-script-install.md

 order to function.

 #### Chrome
 In Chrome, the setting for third-party cookies is found from entering **chrome://settings/content/cookies** into the omnibox.
-Either the switch for **Block third-party cookies and site data** should be toggled off, or an exception for **cytu.be** should be made by clicking on the **Manage exceptions...** button.
+Either the switch for **Block third-party cookies** should be toggled off, or an exception for **cytu.be** should be made by clicking on the **Manage exceptions...** button.

 ![](https://i.imgur.com/pRGXM9C.png)